by Davy Kraken

 I began to get that terrible lightheaded feeling again, but surrender was not an option.
 I couldn’t help but wonder whether I committed a fatal mistake by venturing away from the river as I practically crawled up to the top of the hill in front of me, but when I could see what was on the other side, my eyes leapt from their sockets and I jumped to my feet.
 No, amazingly enough, I still hadn’t reached the smoke, but I found something just as good—no, actually far better.
 In front of me was water, a pool of life amidst this desert of death.
 It would be the size of a pond to the dingoes, but to me, it was a virtual lake.
 I traveled down to the water’s edge as fast as my weary legs would get me there, but then a discouraging thought crept into my mind.
 When people get dehydrated, don’t they see mirages?
 Could this water just be a phantasm?
 I received the answer to my question when I got on my hands and knees and splashed some moisture onto my face, then dipped my head and drank.
-There was an unfamiliar taste and consistency to the water, but that didn’t matter.
-It was refreshing nonetheless, and I didn’t have the luxury of bypassing an opportunity like this, even though I was sure that what I sought was right on the other side of the next hill.
 This reprieve from death renewed my vigor, and I was determined to reach my objective more fiercely than ever.
 Walking around the lake meant a small detour, but I wouldn’t let that stop me.

 In addition to having its own vast array of weaponry, the Galdara acted as a spacecraft carrier, containing a virtual second fleet of ships that could be deployed at a moment’s notice.
 Still, one could not glean the true magnitude of this floating fortress’s capabilities without traveling far into the darkest reaches of the vessel.
 Housed deep within the massive hull of the metal giant was something so terrible that Humans could only have imagined it in their nightmares.
 Five long chambers were lined up parallel next to each other, and each dimly lit cave held a sleeping monster—that is, all of them except for chute number one.